beneverard/my-online-cookbook/src/recipes/oat-bars.md

   - 1 teaspoon vanilla
 ---
 1. Heat oven to 150°C. Line a pan with baking paper.
-2. Place 2 cups of the oats in large bowl.
-Add remaining 1/2 cup oats to blender or food processor; pulse into a rough flour.
-Add oat flour to bowl of oats.
-Add chocolate chips, baking soda and salt to bowl of oats; stir.
+2. Place both the normal and blended oats in large bowl and the chocolate chips, baking soda and salt and mix.
 3. In a bowl, mix the sunflower oil with the honey, sugar and vanilla; add to bowl of oats.
 Stir well to coat oats completely.
 Spread mixture evenly in pan; press down firmly and evenly.
 4. Bake 15 minutes, or until golden brown.